 OUR CHATTERIS, OUR FUTURE, OUR COMMUNITY PLAN

-The new Community/Town Plan for Chatteris has been finalised and can now be viewed by following this link: Chatteris Community/Town Plan
+The Community/Town Plan for Chatteris can now be viewed by following this link: Chatteris Community/Town Plan

 The Plan is the result of many hours of hard work by the Community Plan Team and has been drawn up after analysis of the answers received to the questionnaire Our Chatteris, Our Future, Our Community Plan